 Java moss can also be used as a floating plant to provide a spawning site for mop-spawning fish.
 Fish that build bubble nests, such as bettas and gouramis, also enjoy clumps of floating Java moss.
 Allow some floating moss in additions to clumps on the substrate to provide lots of hiding places for fish.

-Maintaining good water quality is the best way you can provide for your Java moss, but periodic feedings with a liquid fertilizer will promote new growth and keep your moss healthy.
+Maintaining good water quality is the best way you can provide for your Java moss, but periodic feedings with liquid fertilizer will promote new growth and keep your moss healthy.
 Java moss on the bottom of the tank is prone to collecting debris, which can be unsightly and even damaging to the plant if large amounts build up.
 To clean this moss, remove it from the tank and rinse it well in water far away from spawning times.
 Don't worry about being too rough with the plant, as Java moss is quite sturdy.

 Java moss is a slow-to-medium grower and is propagated by division.
 To start new plants, simply divide pieces off the main plant and place them in another location.
 The division will attach itself to any surface by the use of root-like rhizoids.
-However, these rhizoids do not absorb nutrients as do roots; the only purpose they serve is to attach the plant to an object.
+However, these rhizoids do not absorb nutrients like roots; the only purpose they serve is to attach the plant to an object.
 All nutrition is absorbed through the stems and leaves.

 Generally, Java moss grows rather slowly.
 Warmer water temperatures tend to slow the growth of this moss.
 As it grows, the plant spreads both horizontally and vertically, often forming dense tufts of heavy growth.
 It should be trimmed to maintain a good shape and to promote further growth.
 Pieces that are trimmed can be used to start new plants.